hkaur008/List-Of-Active-Repositories/README.md

-Hey folks , this is list of repositories who have above 100 stars and are active (accepting pull requesting based on large merged pull requests ) .
+Hey folks , This is list of repositories who have above 100 stars and are active (accepting pull requesting based on large merged pull requests ) .

 | Name of Project(with url)  |Remarks   |  Tech Stack     |
 | :---        |    :----:   |          ---: |